123ishaTest/vuepress-test/docs/demo/adding-the-wallet.md

 ## Create a new CurrencyType
 First we need to add a new file `src/my-game/features/wallet/CurrencyType.ts`.
-This allows us to refer to our currency easily
+This allows us to refer to our currency easily.

 @[code{17-19} diff](patches/2.1-create-currencies.patch)